robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 powerful as it provides access to Python built-ins like `len()` and modules like `math`.
-In addition to being able to use variables like `${var}` in the expressions (they are replaced before evaluation), variables are also available using the spacial `$var` syntax during evaluation.
+In addition to being able to use variables like `${var}` in the expressions (they are replaced before evaluation), variables are also available using the special `$var` syntax during evaluation.
 All these features are discussed in more detail below.

 .. tip:: Instead of creating complicated expressions, it is often better